Goosebumps: Reception

-Upon the release of the first book, Welcome to Dead House, Goosebumps received critical acclaim with many critics and readers praising the series for its dark nature, villains, likable protagonists and for being much more mature compered to other children's book series at the time.
+Upon the release of the first book, Welcome to Dead House, Goosebumps received critical acclaim with many critics and readers praising the series for its dark nature, villains, likable protagonists and for being much more mature compared to other children's book series at the time.
 Slate's Katy Waldman classified a classic Goosebumps story as "funny, icky, and just a bit menacing".
 Following the release of the first Goosebumps HorrorLand book, Publishers Weekly stated in a starred review that the new Goosebumps series was "deliciously chilling".
 Two reviewers of the Goosebumps books did not feel that the books were high quality literature.
 U.S. News & World Report's Marc Silver thought the series was "quite tame".
 He called the Goosebumps books "subliterature", stating the plotting in the books was careless and that characters in the stories rarely grew.
 Roderick McGillis, from the academic journal Bookbird, described the books as camp, writing the books "are so artificial, so formulaic, so predictable, so repetitive".
 McGillis also felt that the content of the Goosebumps series is "thin in the extreme".

 Stine's books have a reputation for getting children excited about reading, which the writer is very proud of.
 James Carter, writing in Talking Books: Children's Authors Talk About the Craft, Creativity and Process of Writing, stated "regarding Point Horrors and Goosebumps, I feel that anything that children read avidly is a good thing".
 Librarian and writer Patrick Jones commented that "[t]he real horror is a culture where kids, especially boys, don't read—and Stine has done his best to stop that turn of the screw from happening in his lifetime".

+Book challenges

-Book challengesGoosebumps was listed 15th in the list of most frequently challenged books during 1990–1999 and 94th in the list of top banned/challenged books during 2000–2009 by the American Library Association (ALA).
+Goosebumps was listed 15th in the list of most frequently challenged books during 1990–1999 and 94th in the list of top banned/challenged books during 2000–2009 by the American Library Association (ALA).
 According to the ALA, a challenge is an attempt by a person or group to remove or restrict materials from a library or school curriculum.
 The series was challenged for being too frightening for young people and depicting occult or demonic themes.
 By 1997, the ALA was informed of 46 challenges, over 75% of which occurred in school libraries.
 The rest of the challenges were held in public libraries or the location of the challenges were unknown.
 The same year, a hearing by the Anoka-Hennepin School District to ban the books was broadcast by C-SPAN.
 In the hearing, most of the parents and children felt the books should not be banned, and the school district's book review committee decided to keep the books.

 Adaptations and merchandise

+Audiobooks

-AudiobooksWalt Disney Records and Scholastic Audiobooks have adapted Goosebumps into numerous audiobooks from 1996–present.
+Walt Disney Records and Scholastic Audiobooks have adapted Goosebumps into numerous audiobooks since 1996.